Nurse Staffing under Absenteeism: A Distributionally Robust Optimization Approach: Numerical Experiments

-To further verify this observation, we generate another set of random test instances and conduct sensitivity analysis on the target staffing cost $T$ in the (OPD) model (the input parameters are specified later in Section \ref{sec:results_ONPD}).
-Specifically, we uniformly pick ten values of $T$ between $Z^{\star}_{[0]}$ (i.e., the optimal value of (DRNS) with no nurse pools) and $Z^{\star}_{[1]}$ (i.e., the optimal value of (DRNS) under Structure \ref{assump:one-pool}).
-For each value of $T$, we solve (OPD) to obtain the minimum amount of cross-training \#($T$) that guarantees that the DR staffing cost is no larger than $T$.
-We report the curve of \#($T$) in two representative instances in Figure~\ref{Fig:Number of Cross}.
-The results confirm our observations from Figure \ref{Fig:Decision_DRNS}.
+{In several application domains (e.g., production systems~\cite{jordan1995principles,chen2015optimal}), it has been observed that a sparse design can already harvest most of the operational flexibility.} To verify this intuition in nurse staffing, {we conduct sensitivity analysis on the target staffing cost $T$ in (OPD).} Specifically, we pick ten values of $T$ between {$Z^{\star}_{0}$} (i.e., the optimal value of (DRNS) with no nurse pools) and {$Z^{\star}_{1}$} (i.e., the optimal value of (DRNS) under Structure 1) uniformly.
+For each value of $T$, we solve (OPD) to obtain the minimum amount of cross-training \#($T$) that guarantees that the { worst-case expected staffing cost} is no larger than $T$.
+We report \#($T$) as a function of $T$ in Figure~\ref{Fig:Number of Cross}, {where the left figure depicts \#($T$) of the 5-unit system and the right figure depicts \#($T$) of the 10-unit system.
+We observe that in order to achieve $T=Z^{\star}_{1}$ (i.e., harvesting all operational flexibility of having nurse pools), the numbers of cross-training required by the 5-unit and 10-unit systems are as small as $4$ and $5$, respectively.
+This demonstrates the intuition that even sparse nurse pools lead to high flexibility.}

-\subsection{Patterns of the Optimal Nurse Pool Design}
+\subsection{Patterns of the optimal nurse pool design}

-We notice from Figure \ref{Fig:Decision_DRNS} that a sparse pool design does not simply yield good out-of-sample performance.
-For example, in this figure, Structure \ref{assump:disjoint-pools} pools together units 3, 6 and units 1, 2, 4, and yields a considerably higher out-of-sample average staffing cost than that of (OPD), which pools together units 4, 6 and units 5, 7.
-From the input parameters of this instance (see Appendix \ref{apx-Fig:Decision_DRNS}), we observe that units 1, 2, and 3 have lower variability in nurse demand and lower nurse absence rate, while the remaining units are more variable in both nurse demand and absenteeism.
-We hence conjecture that an optimal design tends to pool together units with higher variability (i.e., higher standard deviation in demand and/or higher absence rate).
-We numerically verify this conjecture in the following experiments.